survivant/quarkus-quickstarts/kafka-quickstart/README.md

 ## Start the application

 The application is composed of two applications communicating through Kafka.
-Interactions with Kafka is managed by MicroProfile Reactive Messaging.
+Interactions with Kafka are managed by MicroProfile Reactive Messaging.

 They can be started in dev mode using: